misterlex223/cotandem-community/README.md

 4. **Environment Configuration:** Review and customize the `.env.local` file in the backend directory to suit your deployment needs.

 5. **Backup Strategy:** Consider implementing a backup strategy for your project data stored in the base directory.

+## Two Ways to Use Kai Scripts

+This repository offers two approaches for managing your Kai system:

+### Full Repository Clone (Default)
+- Includes all scripts, documentation, and examples
+- Easiest to update with `git pull`
+- Best for active development and contribution
+- Scripts located in `scripts/` directory

+### Minimal Bootstrap (New in v2.0)
+- Lightweight setup that downloads only essential scripts
+- No git required - just download the bootstrap script
+- Perfect for production environments or minimal setups
+- Scripts located in a dedicated directory (default: `$HOME/kai-scripts`)

+Both approaches provide the same core functionality.
+Choose the full repository clone if you want complete access to all tools and documentation, or the minimal bootstrap if you prefer a lightweight setup.

 ## Contributing